peterboro/space-travelers-hub/README.md

 ### Running the project locally

-- You can run this project locally (localhost), after cloning the repository, by running `npm run start`
+- You can run this project locally (localhost), after cloning the repository, by running `npm start`

 ### Running tests